Random Drug And Alcohol Testing Decision Sent Back To Labour Board

 The Alberta Court of Queen’s Bench overturned the original decision and sent the matter back to be arbitrated once more.
 In its decision, the court stated the board had imposed more stringent requirements on the employer than what was outlined in Irving.
 Secondly, the court found the board had made an error by only considering workplace accidents by union employees as evidence of whether the testing was necessary.
 Instead, the court said that all employee accidents should be considered.
 The court also found the board had failed to consider all of the relevant evidence.

 The union appealed the court’s decision before the Alberta Court of Appeal.
 In ruling in favour of the employer, the court needed only to look at the second reason behind the Court of Queen’s Bench decision, specifically that the board made an error in only considering evidence around drugs and alcohol problems as they relate to the bargaining unit.
 The court turned to Irving, which stated, “the dangerousness of a workplace … has never been found to be an automatic justification for the unilateral imposition of unfettered random testing with disciplinary consequences.
 What has been additionally required is evidence of enhanced safety risks, such as evidence of a general problem with substance abuse in the workplace.”
 The board had rejected evidence of drug and alcohol abuse among non-unionized employees.
 The court agreed that this set the evidentiary bar too high.

 The union has stated it intends to appeal to the Supreme Court of Canada.
 We will be sure to provide you with an update should its appeal be heard.

-At Arbesman Hamilton LLP, we represent both employers and employees in all employment law matters.
+At NULaw, we represent both employers and employees in all employment law matters.
 We can help employers draft contracts and policies that are clear in an aim to reduce subsequent problems with them.
 We also help employees understand their rights, including whether or not a contract or policy they work under violates any of their rights.
 Contact us online or call us at 416-481-5604 to schedule a consultation.